franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

+- Check why statuses some times work and some don't.
 - Rework statuses UI and remove duplicated HTML code adding the logic to difference whether its the User status or a Contact´s status.
 - Implement a dynamic status length: